 Table 1 shows the anti nutritional composition of postpartum soups consumed by mothers in Ondo state.
 The result shows that tannins content (0.289mg/g) in Aaru soup was significantly high in value (P<0.05) and lower (0.119mg/g) in Marugbo soup.
 The phytate content in Igbagaba soup (1.302mg/g) was significantly (P<0.05) lower but higher in Ubo soup (2.376mg/g).
 Oxalate content in all the soups ranges between 0.123mg/g to 0.247mg/g but was significantly higher (P<0.05) in Aaru soup.
 Alkaloid content in the postpartum soups also ranges between 2.255mg/g in Igbagba soup and 2.835mg/g in Berekuta soup and was significantly higher (P<0.05).
 Saponins content in Amunuya soup was significantly higher in value (P<0.05) compared to other postpartum soups.
 Hydrocyanides (HCN) content of all the soups ranges between 0.460mg/g in Aaru soup to 0.930mg/g in Gbanunu soup although Hydrocyanides content was significantly higher (P<0.05) in Ubo soup (0.955mg/g).
 The Glycosides content in Ubo soup was significantly (P<0.05) higher (4.685mg/g) and Igbagba soup have 1.535mg/g of glycosides and significantly lower in amount (P<0.05) compared to other postpartum soups.

-Table 1 : Anti-nutritional Composition (mg/100g) of Post-partum soups consumed by mothers in Ondo State
+Table 1 : Anti-nutritional Composition (mg/100g) of Post-partum Soups Consumed by Mothers in Ondo State